Golden Driller: Titanic Oil Man

 But Tulsa did not build Tulsa's giant oil man.
 It was built by an oilfield supply company out of Texas, which set him up in 1953 for a trade show at the Tulsa State Fairgrounds.
 Dubbed "The Golden Driller," the giant roustabout resembled an oversized brass statuette, with a broad grin, a tin helmet tipped back at a rakish skew, and a gloved right hand raised in a kind of limp-wristed OK sign.
 The statue proved so popular that the Texas company returned six years later with a second temporary giant.

-A third giant, tallest of all at 76 feet, took up permanent residence at the Fairgrounds in 1966.
+A third giant, tallest of all at 76 feet, took up permanent residence at the Fairgrounds on April 8, 1966.
 This version still stands today.
 He's very different from the original Golden Driller, with a slender waist, muscles ripped on a bare chest, mustard-colored rather than gold, and a face that's a chiseled mask of Teutonic invincibility.
-He was supposedly designed by a Greek immigrant named George S. "Grecco" Hondronastas, although the true history of the statue has been lost with the passage of time.
+He was designed by George S. "Grecco" Hondronastas (1893-1979), a Greek immigrant to Tulsa who viewed the Driller as his greatest artistic accomplishment.

 The Golden Driller is still the tallest free-standing statue in the U.S. He's so high that he rests his gloved right hand on a real Oklahoma oil derrick.
 Built of steel and concrete, he weighs nearly 22 tons and is expected to survive 200 mph tornadoes.
 The plaque at his base dedicates him "to the men of the petroleum industry who by their vision and daring have created from God's abundance a better life for mankind."